ParadigmZero/grayjay-homebrew/README.md

 # Grayjay Unofficial Homebrew Tap

-This is an unofficial Homebrew tap for the Grayjay desktop application on macos Apple Silicon.
+This is an unofficial Homebrew tap for the Grayjay desktop application, for macOS (Apple Silicon or Intel).

 ## What is Grayjay?